-Our Music Programme allows our students to experience a combination of classroom teaching, co-curricular instrumental and vocal tuition, opportunities to play in ensembles and the chance to learn from professional musicians.
+Our Music Programme allows our students of all ages to experience a combination of classroom teaching, co-curricular peripatetic instrumental and vocal tuition, opportunities to join a choir and play in ensembles as well as the chance to learn from professional musicians.

 - In Early Years, pupils are encouraged to sing and explore sounds.
 They participate in music activities led by a music specialist and have access to musical instruments throughout the day.

 - In Primary, music is taught in a fully equipped designated classroom by specialist teachers.
 Students learn through experimenting with different forms of musical expression such as singing, playing and composing.